Back to Funding

 Empowering

-Creative practices can be empowering by raising and strengthening voices and perspectives in systems that normally don’t have any space for them; and people can find new sources of agency and power personally through creative practices.
+Creative practices can be empowering, used to raise and strengthen voices and perspectives in systems that normally don’t have space for them; while individuals and groups can find new sources of agency and power through creative practices.

 Read more